Creating Silicone Moulds: Material Behaviour and the Discipline of Precision

 • how silicone behaves under stress and repetition

-• why mould-making must be integrated into design thinking from the outset
+• why mould considerations must shape design from the outset

 Setting Up Casting

-Mould-making had narrowed the field.
-What remained was no longer speculative.
+Mould-making narrowed the field.
+What remained was tested, not assumed.

 Previous